aau-claaudia/hpc/docs/strato/advanced-guides/check-ownership-guide.md

 ## Prerequisites

 - Access to the [Strato dashboard](https://strato-new.claaudia.aau.dk/).
-- Valid OpenStack credentials for the project in question
+- Valid Strato credentials for the project in question

 ## Tips